What is the power query?

-- Select multiple non-adjacent columns by holding Ctrl then left click on any column headings you want to select.
+- Select multiple non-adjacent columns by holding Ctrl, then left-click on any column headings you want to select.

-You can then apply any relevant data transformation steps on selected columns from the ribbon or certain steps can be accessed with a right-click on the column heading.
+You can then apply any relevant data transformation steps on selected columns from the ribbon, or certain steps can be accessed with a right-click on the column heading.
 Commands that are not available to your selected column or columns will appear grayed out in the ribbon.

 Each column has a data type icon on the left hand of the column heading.
 You can left-click on it to change the data type of the column.

-There’s a small table icon in the top left-hand corner of the data preview, you can right-click or left-click this to access various actions that affect the whole table.
+There’s a small table icon in the top left-hand corner of the data preview, and you can right-click or left-click this to access various actions that affect the whole table.

 Renaming any column heading is easy.
-Double left-click on any column heading then type your new name and press Enter when you’re done.
+Double left-click on any column heading, then type your new name and press Enter when you’re done.

-Many transformations found in the ribbon menu are also accessible from the data preview area using a right-click on the column heading.
+Many transformations found in the ribbon menu are also accessible from the preview area using a right-click on the column heading.
 Some of the action you select from this right-click menu will replace the current column.
 If you want to create a new column based, use a command from the Add Column tab instead.

 The Applied Steps

 Any transformation you make to your data will appear as a step in the Applied Steps area.
 It also allows you to navigate through your query.
-Left-click on any step and the data preview will update to show all transformations up to and including that step.
+Left-click on any step, and the data preview will update to show all transformations up to and including that step.

 You can insert new steps into the query at any point by selecting the previous step and then creating the transformation in the data preview.
 Power Query will then ask if you want to insert this new step.
-Careful though, as this may break the following steps that refer to something you changed.
+Careful, though, as this may break the following steps that refer to something you changed.